nstielau/slack-mcp-client/docs/configuration.md

 - `chat:write` - Allows the bot to post messages
 - `im:history` - Allows the bot to read direct messages
 - `im:read` - Allows the bot to receive DM events
+- `users:read` - Allow the bot to read the user information
+- `users.profile:read` - Allow the bot to read user profile

 **Additional Scopes (for full functionality):**
 - `channels:history` - Allows reading public channel history (needed for message management)